 I tried to calm myself.
 “I’d rather you told me now.
 Otherwise I’m going to lie here and fret.”

 “OK.
 I only know what I saw.
 The gaps you’ll have to fill in, if your memory returns.”
 There was a long pause.
-He seemed to be deciding, although he’d have had enough time to think about this, how to tell the story.
+He seemed to be deciding how to tell the story.
 He went for the deep end.
-“At about 9.30, we got a report that the pavilion had blown up.”
+“At about 7.30 in the evening on election day, we got a report that the pavilion had blown up.”

 “Yes.
 Do you know why?”